Santhosh-Kumar-R-S/Portfolio/README.md

 ## License:
-&nbsp;&nbsp;&nbsp;&nbsp;This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-css
-Copy code